Law Firm Branding Tips – a Logo Design Guide for Lawyers

 Deborah is a successful attorney who specialises in civil rights, US immigration laws and Underutilised Business State programs.

-She is obviously a woman with an excellent sense for design since her logo is the simplest and yet, one of the most memorable logos we have seen.
+She is obviously a woman with an excellent sense of design since her logo is the simplest and yet, one of the most memorable logos we have seen.

 Using a serif typeface and a small Statue of Liberty icon within the name of the company conveys a strong message of punctuality and professionalism.